lanl-aea/waves/docs/tutorial_mesh_convergence_waves.rst

       :start-after: marker-6
       :emphasize-lines: 12-21

-The highlighted code above demonstrated the usage of the ``plot_scatter.py`` script to generate a second plot.
+The highlighted code above demonstrated the usage of the ``post_processing.py`` script to generate a second plot.
 The first plot, as demonstrated in :ref:`tutorial_post_processing_waves`, is a simple stress-strain comparison for each parameter set.
 The highlighted code is used to generate a plot of global mesh size versus the stress in the model at the end of the simulation.
 As the global mesh size decreases, the final stress should start to converge to a common value.

 The specification of a ``selection_dict`` demonstrates another non-default usage of a command line argument.
-In this case, the only ``key: value`` pair added to the ``selection_dict`` that does not already exist in the :ref:`eabm_plot_scatter_cli` CLI defaults is the specification of the time point ``'time': 1.0``.
+In this case, the only ``key: value`` pair added to the ``selection_dict`` that does not already exist in the :ref:`eabm_post_processing_cli` CLI defaults is the specification of the time point ``'time': 1.0``.
 This down selects our data to the largest compressive stress produced by the simulation, which will be our quantity of interest (QoI) for this simulation workflow.

 The remaining changes are rather simple.
 The ``--x-units`` and ``--x-var`` command line arguments are updated to reflect the usage of the ``global_seed`` parameter as the independent variable.

 **********
 SConstruct
 **********

 6. A ``diff`` against the ``SConstruct`` file from :ref:`tutorial_regression_testing_waves` is included below to help identify the changes made in this tutorial.
 Make these changes to your ``SConstruct`` file.

 .. admonition:: waves-eabm-tutorial/SConstruct